-The performance varies considerably with the level of return and historical period.
-For example, Figure 6 illustrates performance for an earlier period and a lower expected return level.
-Here, the EF portfolio, does, indeed, out-perform the off-frontier portfolios for about ten years.
-Thereafter, it reverses and performance falls below off-frontier portfolios.
+COMPARISON OF GEOMETRIC RETURN FOR ON-FRONTIER AND OFF-FRONTIER PORTFOLIOS portfolios for about ten years.
+Thereafter, it reverses, and performance falls below off-frontier portfolios.
 The Figure illustrates that the contemplated holding period for use of an EF should probably not be as long.
-The performance variance illustrated in Figure 6 is volatile; the differences in performance in on- and off-frontier portfolios varies considerably with the choice of historical starting point and length of the holding period.
+The performance variance illustrated in Figure 6 is volatile; the differences in performance in on- and off-frontier portfolios vary considerably with the choice of historical starting point and length of the holding period.